ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 First, go to [the login page in the OVHcloud Control Panel](/links/manager).

 Enter your OVHcloud ID and password to access the two-factor authentication step.
-Then click the `I no longer have access to my devices and backup codes`{.action} button.<br>
+Then click the `I have lost access to my mobile phone, U2F security key or emergency codes`{.action} button.<br>
-If you do not see this button, click the `Try another method`{.action} button, then `I no longer have access to my devices and backup codes`{.action}.
+If you do not see this button, click the `Try another method`{.action} button, then `I have lost access to my mobile phone, U2F security key or emergency codes`{.action}.

 The following interface allows you to upload and send to our teams the necessary documents to disable two-factor authentication on your account.